-For larger roasts, larger larding needle is used, called a lardoir in French.
+For larger roasts, larger larding needle like this 13-Inch Wood-Handle Larding Needle is used, called a lardoir in French.
 This instrument has a hollow tube of around 10 inches long, with a handle made out of wood or other material.
 The hollow tube is open down its length, forming a trough, to allow fatback to be placed in the tube, and there is a sliding piece inserted in the tube, with a small protrusion for the user to hold on to.

 To use a lardoir style needle, the sliding piece is placed close to the handle and a strip of fatback is inserted down the length of the tube.
 The needle is then pushed into the piece of meat, going along the grain, using a twisting motion.
 Then, while holding on to the handle of the sliding piece to keep it near the edge of the meat, the needle is slowly pulled out of the meat.
 The slider stays in place while the tube is removed, causing the fat to be left behind as the needle is pulled out.
 The process is repeated until the desired amount of fat is placed within the meat.

-For smaller cuts of meat, a smaller lard threading needle that is more like a knitting needle is used.
+For smaller cuts of meat, a smaller lard threading needle such as the Paderno World Cuisine Stainless Steel Larding Needle, more like a knitting needle is used.
 This method, instead of depositing the fat as the tube is removed, uses the needle to pull the fat through much like a sewing needle pulls thread through fabric.

 These larding needles have a hinged piece on one end, sometimes equipped with little teeth.
 The strip of fatback is gripped by the hinged piece on one end of the tube while the sharp end is inserted through the meat through to the other side and then pulled through, pulling the fat through along with it.